 You might’ve heard the saying, “Success is an inside job.”
 Similar sentiments have graced the pages of self-development books, made their way into motivational speeches, and popped up as ‘quote art’ posts in your social media feed.
 Why so popular?
 It comes down to control—or at least the perception of it.
 When we view success as something that depends upon our ability to improve our own habits and beliefs, we feel empowered to overcome external events or circumstances that might hinder our efforts.
 We can create the practice growth that we want—we just have to work on ourselves and how we respond to those external circumstances.

 From the Inside, Out

 Physicians and staff often seek to grow their practices via external methods, like implementing new software or designing new workflow processes.
-However, these external fixes are often just Band-Aids that mask deeper issues that physicians and staff need to work on, warns Shawn Khan, MD, MBA, who spoke to ophthalmologists about business and team management at last year’s ASCRS·ASOA Annual Symposium and Congress.
+However, these external fixes are often just Band-Aids that mask deeper issues that physicians and staff need to work on, warns Shawn Khan, MD, MBA, who spoke to ophthalmologists about business and team management (and ophthalmology clinic software) at last year’s ASCRS·ASOA Annual Symposium and Congress.